whitneyburton/portfolios/students/20150814-marla_brizel-m2.markdown

 * On Sunday, July 19, I went on a fly fishing trip with other students/staff
 * On Friday, July 31, I delivered a lightning talk titled "Using Agile to Manage Your Life"
 * On Friday, July 31, I helped transport other students to Field Day
+* Throughout the module, I attended Tuesday morning Joan Clarke Society coffee meetups to mentor, be mentored by, and collaborate with other Turing women
+* Throughout the module, I participated in Student Advisory Board.
+* I gave an interview to a videographer producing a piece on the Turing experience.
+* I provided assistance to 1507 with their projects, both proactively and when asked.
+* I attended Denver.rb in July and August
+* I submitted a session proposal for Denver Startup Week called "I'm a Female and Code Curious: Now What?" and it was accepted - hooray!

 ###### I published the following posts on my [personal blog](http://marlabrizel.github.io/):
 * My Friend the Stack Trace (also featured on the [Turing blog](http://blog.turing.io/2015/08/03/how-i-learned-to-stop-worrying-and-love-the-bomb/))
 * Learn HTML and CSS (From a Book!)
 * Redefining Failure

-* Throughout the module, I attended Tuesday morning Joan Clarke Society coffee meetups to mentor, be mentored by, and collaborate with other Turing women
-* Throughout the module, I participated in Student Advisory Board.
-* I gave an interview to a videographer producing a piece on the Turing experience.
-* I provided ad-hoc assistance to 1507 with their projects.
-* I submitted a session proposal for Denver Startup Week called "I'm a Female and Code Curious: Now What?" and it was accepted - hooray!

 ## Review